Ideas on Safe Motherhood

 #two in a series on “Safe Motherhood Week”.

-The assignment I got was to contribute to this EU campaign on this important task by Irish writer and editor Danielle Barron.
+The assignment I got was to contribute to this EU campaign on this vital task by Irish writer and editor Danielle Barron.
 The campaign runs every first week of October to create awareness for healthy pregnancies and safe motherhood.

 Some collected experience through my profession as a health visitor